Anil1111/MVC_winNationalBank_SqlServer_Rm/README.md

-# OOP winapp The National Bank
+# MVC winapp The National Bank

-## Project name : prjWin_NationalBank_Rm
+## Project name : prjWin_MVC_NationalBank_SqlServer_Rm

-Été-2017
+Winter - 2017

 ## Description

-In this project we will introduce concepts of Object Oriented Programming and the relationship between classes.
+In this project we will develop a Bank Application able to make Deposit, Withdraw and Consult.
+The app will handle by an administrator Directors, Agencies, customers, the diferent accounts and reports.
+The app will includ concepts of Object Oriented Programming, the relationship between classes, the MVC (model, view, controller) philosophy in  C # .NET and data base with Sql Server.

 ### This project focus in the Object Oriented Programming.